Sorry, girl, but you missed out Well tough luck, that boy's mine now We are more than just good friends This is how the story ends

-- In Tamora Pierce's Lioness Quartet, Alanna and Prince Jonathan are each other's first loves, but they ultimately break up and find happiness with other people.
+- In Tamora Pierce's Song of the Lioness, Alanna and Prince Jonathan are each other's first loves, but they ultimately break up and find happiness with other people.

 - In David Weber's Honor Harrington series, Honor ends up marrying Hamish Alexander, Earl of White Haven, but in the early books, she was in love with Paul Tankersley, the exec to her biggest enemy in On Basilisk Station.
 He is killed in Field of Dishonor, and she doesn't have a relationship again until At All Costs.
 Unlike the usual application of this trope, they really were desperately in love with each other - she named her private yacht after Paul.

 - Dorothy L. Sayers' Lord Peter Wimsey and Harriet Vane were both on their Second Love.

 - In Andre Norton's Sorceress of the Witch World, Kaththea, having been bitterly deceived, has great difficulty trusting Hilarion but lives Happily Ever After in the end.

 - In Robert Jordan's The Wheel of Time, Rand and Egwene start out essentially happily betrothed.
 But Egwene ends up finding Prince Charming Gawyn, and Rand ends up with Elayne, Min, and Aviendha.